Bachelor of Applied Social Science

 - Counselling and interpersonal communication skills, including referral and management strategies.

-- Practical fieldwork experience.
+- Practical work integrated learning experience.

 What can I do with this qualification?